Ray Benson: Awards

+On April 12, 2025, Ray Benson was inducted into the West Virginia Music Hall of Fame at the State Capitol's Cultural Center Theater in Charleston, West Virginia.

-Willie And The Wheel
+Willie and the Wheel

-In February 2009, Asleep at the Wheel and Willie Nelson released "Willie And The Wheel," a western swing collaboration suggested by veteran producer Jerry Wexler.
+In February 2009, Asleep at the Wheel and Willie Nelson released Willie and the Wheel, a western swing collaboration suggested by veteran producer Jerry Wexler.
 Nelson has a long-time interest in western swing and had toured with the band in 2007.
 Paul Shaffer and Vince Gill also perform on this album.